 - 5. Examine the titanium transducer assembly nuts, bolts, and washers (8-mm) for corrosion; replace if necessary.
 The Parts Location Drawings shows the assembly order of the transducer mounting hardware.
-All hardware items are needed to seal the Workhorse II properly. - 6.
+All hardware items are needed to seal the WorkHorse properly. - 6.
 Install all four sets of hardware until "finger tight." - 7.
-Using two 13mm combination wrenches, tighten the bolts in small increments in a "cross" pattern until the split washer flattens out, and then tighten each bolt 1⁄4 turn more to compress the face seal O-ring evenly.
+Tighten the bolts in small increments in a "cross" pattern until the split washer flattens out, and then tighten each bolt 1⁄2 turn more to compress the face seal O-ring evenly.
 Tighten the bolts to the recommended torque value of 9.6 Newton-meters (85 pound-inches).
 Do not deform the plastic bushings.